rVnPower/pixivfe/doc/dev/framework-migration.md

 net/http handlers don't return errors.
 We have to make our own ServeMux that allows functions to return `error`, possibly.

+net/http expects handlers to panic on error, while we don't panic.
+We need to log the errors anyway.

+Idea: we create a compat layer of {w, r} that has the same API as *fiber.Ctx.

 ## Tips

 To access `/:abc`, use `r.PathValue("abc")`.

-Idea: we create a compat layer of {w, r} that has the same API as *fiber.Ctx.
+Want to associate arbitrary value with a request?
+Use `r.Context.Value()`.